jrmykolyn/goalist/README.md

 ### CLI

 When installed globally, Goalist exposes the `gl` command.
 Running `gl` from the command line will display the help menu.
-In order to interact with the core functionality of the `goalist` package, a selection of subcommands are exposed.
+In order to interact with the core functionality of the Goalist package, a selection of subcommands are exposed.
 Each subcommand can be invoked using its full name (eg. `add`), or via a single character alias (eg. `a`).
 See below for the full list commands.

 Please note:
-- The help menu can *also* be accessed by invoking `goalist` with the `--help` flag (eg. `goalist --help`).
+- The help menu can *also* be accessed by invoking `gl` with the `--help` flag (eg. `gl --help`).
-- The current version can be accessed by invoking `goalist` with the `--version` flag (eg. `goalist --version`).
+- The current version can be accessed by invoking `gl` with the `--version` flag (eg. `gl --version`).
-- Goalist can be run in 'silent' mode by invoking `goalist` with the `--silent` flag (eg. `goalist --silent`).
+- Goalist can be run in 'silent' mode by invoking `gl {{ COMMAND }}` with the `--silent` flag (eg. `gl add "My new goal." --silent`).
 This suppresses all output.
-- Goalist can be run in 'verbose' mode by invoking `goalist` with the `--verbose` flag (eg. `goalist --verbose`).
+- Goalist can be run in 'verbose' mode by invoking `gl {{ COMMAND }}` with the `--verbose` flag (eg. `gl list --verbose`).
 This displays additional information about the internals of a given command, and may be useful for debugging purposes.

 ### `add` / `a`
 This command is used to add a new goal to the log file for the current.